akshita-2002/Dot-Net/Docker.md

 ```

-- to scale the replicas (the name of the deploment is the deployment.yaml file)
+- to scale the replicas (the name of the deploment is in  deployment.yaml file)

 ```c#
 kubectl scale deploy mywebapi-deployment  --replicas=5